-- Who may prescribe in Newfoundland and Labrador (NL)?
+- Which professionals are permitted to prescribe in Newfoundland and Labrador (NL)?

 - Can I legally fill a prescription written by a prescriber licensed in another province of Canada?

-- Prescriptions generated electronically by a prescriber’s password-protected electronic medical record (EMR) and faxed directly to a pharmacy.
+- Prescriptions that are generated electronically by a prescriber’s password-protected electronic medical record (EMR) and sent directly to a pharmacy from that system.